coreyhe01/philosophical-explorations/README.md

 # 📖 Philosophical Explorations

-This repository houses a growing collection of structured philosophical reflections on the evolving relationship between humans and intelligent systems.
-Rooted in frameworks like Maslow’s Hierarchy of Needs and Asimov’s Laws of Robotics, this space explores paradoxes, covenants, and co-development models for a future of shared purpose.
+This repository documents a body of work grounded in a simple standard: good ideas are only meaningful when well executed.

 ## 🎯 Purpose